Pricing & Info

 What’s your cleaning process?

-APPA works hard to raise the industry standards for safety and sanitation, which is great news for clients!
-I am more than happy to detail the ins and outs of how I clean my placenta kitchen for you; just ask for the nitty gritty!
+APPA works hard to raise the industry standards for safety and sanitation, which is great news for our clients!
+Tyo Placenta is more than happy to detail the ins and outs of how we clean our placenta kitchen for you; just ask for the nitty gritty!
 But the short answer is: BLEACH.
-A 10:1 ratio (9 parts water to 1 part bleach) is what is effective in killing blood-borne pathogens and that is what I strictly adhere to.
+We use concentrated bleach with a 16:1 ratio which is what is required to kill blood-borne pathogens (BBPs).
+We also use hospital-grade SaniWipes that kill BBPs within minutes.
 Find out more about BBPs, approved cleaners, and more at epa.gov.

 How do I reserve my placenta encapsulation?